panique/huge/README.md

 ## Themes / User Interfaces / Styles

-Bookmark the highly related partner-project "[php-login-styles](https://github.com/panique/php-login-styles)" which will host beautiful themes for all the php-login versions.
-Currently this is only a placeholder, the project starts in early 2014.
+Bookmark the highly related partner-project "[php-login-styles](https://github.com/panique/php-login-styles)" which will host beautiful themes for php-login and the eventually also for the smaller version (see above).
+This project has not been started yet.

 ## Current and further development